Austinjnr/covid-19-Tracker/README.md

 COVID-19 Tracker's primary objective is to provide a reliable tracking system to monitor Coronavirus cases across the globe, with the aid of informing the public and fostering improvement and stability in the health sector.
 The application displays dynamic data such as:
+ * List of f all the countries with COVID-19 cases
  * The number of confirmed cases.
  * The number of confirmed deaths.